junxit/us-congress-bills-111/metadata.md

 - 2010-06-14 — Introduced in House
 - 2010-06-14 — Introduced in House
 - 2010-06-14 — Referred to the House Committee on Armed Services.
+- 2010-06-16 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Ortiz objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-06-16 — Considered under suspension of the rules. (consideration: CR H4564-4568)
+- 2010-06-16 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+286.
+- 2010-06-16 — Mr. Ortiz moved to suspend the rules and agree to the resolution.
+- 2010-06-17 — Considered as unfinished business. (consideration: CR H4632)
+- 2010-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 6/16/2010 H4564)
+- 2010-06-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 6/16/2010 H4564)